Refresh to Better Serve Students

 Originally built in the 1950s, Loganville-Springfield Elementary School was in need of a refresh to better serve its kindergarten through third-grade students.
 A feasibility review was undertaken to determine the best path forward between new construction or additions and renovations to the existing school.
 The District determined that additions and upgrades, completed through phased construction, was the best option to meet their needs and stay within budget.

-Once complete, the renovated school will include 24 future-ready classrooms and separate dedicated collaboration spaces for each grade level.
-The center of the building will house the learning commons with an adjacent S.T.E.A.M. classroom and maker space.
+The renovated school includes 24 future-ready classrooms and separate dedicated collaboration spaces for each grade level.
+The center of the building houses the learning commons with an adjacent S.T.E.A.M. classroom and maker space.

 Student Safety Considerations